-I think it’s a great foundation for doing more innovative things, because you get the opportunity to cross subjects, but in a deep way.
-My job has everything to do with being culturally sensitive, and so just being sensitive to all the different religions in the world, peoples, modes of thinking about the world and to be able to move with some flexibility between these has been really instructive.
+I think it’s a great foundation for doing more innovative things because you get the opportunity to cross subjects but in a deep way.
+My job has everything to do with being culturally sensitive, and so just being sensitive to all the different religions in the world, peoples, and modes of thinking about the world, and to be able to move with some flexibility between these has been really instructive.
 Read More.

 Broadcasting — Media — Journalism